 Our key measure of risk is the Loan to Value ratio.
 We have the ability to layer the capital stack and price the different risk bands accordingly.
 And because there are many other risk factors at play in addition to the obvious market forces like supply and demand, the rewards on offer can be quite varied as demonstrated in this scatter chart:

 Each dot represents the return secured in the Primary Market after bidding for a participation at the relative LTV ratio.
 This is an IRR (Internal Rate of Return) calculation which takes into account the compounding of interest.
 Senior and low LTV junior loans will typically be single digit whilst higher LTV junior loans are double digit in the mid to high teens.
-Our highest return to date was 23% for a 76.5% LTV participation.
+Our highest return to date for a ‘standard’ investment was 23% for a 76.5% LTV participation.
 Nice business if you can get it, but at the time we were the only show in town capable of completing the deal and drawing down within two weeks.